espressif/esp-at/docs/en/Compile_and_Develop/How_to_customize_BLE_services.rst

 :link_to_translation:`zh_CN:[中文]`

-This document describes how to customize Bluetooth LE services on your ESP device with the Bluetooth LE service source file provided by ESP-AT.
+This document describes how to customize Bluetooth LE services on your {IDF_TARGET_NAME} with the Bluetooth LE service source file provided by ESP-AT.

 .. contents::
    :local: